Why Run

 Or to cut a long story short

-Get FYREd UP!
+Get FIRED UP!

 Start running and living today!!